-What you can do to reduce the chances of your food being infected with listeria.
+What you can do to reduce the risk of becoming ill due to listeria.

 - cooked shellfish